 Outpatient Center Provides One-Stop Cancer Care

-The University of Maryland Marlene and Stewart Greenebaum Cancer Center (UMGCC) provides outpatient care for cancer patients in a 25,000-square-foot, state-of-the-art facility, the Roslyn and Leonard Stoler Pavilion.
+The University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC) provides outpatient care for cancer patients in a 25,000-square-foot, state-of-the-art facility, the Roslyn and Leonard Stoler Pavilion.

-The Stoler Pavilion is located just inside the main Medical Center lobby, and is named for Baltimore area businessman Leonard Stoler and his wife, Roslyn, who donated $5 million for the new outpatient center.
+The Stoler Pavilion is located just inside the main University of Maryland Medical Center lobby, and is named for Baltimore area businessman Leonard Stoler and his wife, Roslyn, who donated $5 million for the outpatient center.